Cass Scenic Railroad State Park: Current operations

 Today, visitors ride on historic converted log cars (similar to flatcars), pushed along by a powerful geared logging locomotive.
 Traveling on 11 mi of standard gauge track laid in 1901 by immigrant workers, the line traverses the steep grades of Back Allegheny Mountain.

 The railroad owns eight Shay locomotives, one Heisler locomotive, and one Climax locomotive, which is being restored by volunteers of the Mountain State Railroad and Logging Historical Association.
 The Heisler and the Climax, both made in Pennsylvania, were competition to Shay's geared locomotive design.

-Three trips are available: a two-hour round trip to Whittaker Station, a five-hour round trip to the abandoned site of the ghost town of Spruce (once the coldest and highest town east of the Rockies), and a five-hour round trip to Bald Knob, the third highest point in the state.
+Three trips are available: a two-hour round trip to Whittaker Station, a five and a half hour trip along the Greenbrier River to the town of Durbin, and a five-hour round trip to Bald Knob, the third highest point in the state.

 Former company houses have been refurbished and are available for rent through Cass Scenic Railroad State Park.
 A small cabin on Bald Knob is also available for rent, and cabooses can be reserved for private use as well.

 Town and shop tours are available daily to visitors who would like to learn more about the town and its lumber industry, and see how the rare geared locomotives are maintained by the Cass shop crew.
 A tour of a recreated logging camp is available at Whittaker.

 2015 transfer of operations

 In October 2014, it was announced that the West Virginia Division of Natural Resources (WVDNR) was transferring their administrative responsibilities to another state agency, the West Virginia State Rail Authority (WVSRA).
 Under the new arrangement, the Durbin and Greenbrier Valley Railroad (D&GV) will assume day-to-day operations of the line as part of their existing contract with the WVSRA.
 D&GV will control scheduling of trains, staffing train excursions, and maintaining the railroad and its equipment.
 The takeover began in 2015.

-The WVDNR will maintain ownership of the right-of-way and equipment, as well as continue staffing and maintaining the non-railroad portions of the park, including the historic company town of Cass, the visitor's center, and the overnight cottage rentals that the park offers.
+The WVDNR will maintain ownership of the right-of-way and equipment, as well as continue staffing and maintaining the non-railroad portions of the park, including the historic company town of Cass, the visitor center, and the overnight cottage rentals that the park offers.
 Listed below is a table of locomotives found at Cass and Durbin.